The Rail Industry

 Five key messages

 Electricity is easily the most dangerous factor in stepping on the track.
-It’s always switched on and people don’t realise it can jump – you don’t even need to touch a cable to be seriously injured.
+It’s always switched on and people don’t realise it can jump.
+You don’t even need to touch a cable to be seriously injured.

 Overhead lines carry 25,000 volts, a hundred times more than your supply at home.
 The third rail is probably the hardest danger to see.
 It looks just like an ordinary rail, but it carries 750 volts.
 It’s designed to send power to the train, but you are 70% water and the perfect conductor for this electricity.
 If you touch the rail, you will ‘stick’ to it.

 You can’t outrun a train.
 And even if you could, you wouldn’t hear it coming.
-Today’s trains reach speeds of 125mph almost silently and they run 24 hours a day.
+Today’s trains reach speeds of 125 mph almost silently and they run 24 hours a day.

 In a busy and crowded train station, you can easily become distracted by other people or your mobile phone.
 At level crossings, you can also become distracted by your music or thoughts as you drift into your own little world.
-This can be dangerous as you lose sight of the risks around you when you’re lost in thought.

-Don’t be afraid to report anything that feels out of place.
-We rely on information from the public to help us keep the rail network safe.
 It could be someone avoiding rail staff or police, leaving a bag on the railway, or checking out security arrangements like CCTV.
-If it doesn’t feel right, let us know and we can decide if what you have seen or what you know is important.
-We will check the information thoroughly.
-Text the British Transport Police on 61016.
+If it doesn’t feel right, let British Transport Police know and it can decide if what you have seen or what you know is important.
+You can text the British Transport Police on 61016.

 Activities